Aliases for HMGCR Gene

 GeneCards Summary for HMGCR Gene

 HMGCR (3-Hydroxy-3-Methylglutaryl-CoA Reductase) is a Protein Coding gene.
-Diseases associated with HMGCR include alzheimer disease 17 and mevalonic aciduria.
-Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Metabolism.
+Diseases associated with HMGCR include cerebrotendinous xanthomatosis and lichen planus pemphigoides.
+Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include protein homodimerization activity and NADP binding.

 UniProtKB/Swiss-Prot for HMGCR Gene